Bilinear embedding for Schr\"odinger-type operators with complex coefficients: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{t: wabaus}] We will use Nittka's invariance criterion (Theorem \ref{t: Nittka theorem}).
-Under our assumptions on $\phi$, the form $\gotb:=e^{i\phi}\gota$ falls into the framework of Nittka's criterion, by Remark~\ref{t: majke cigan}.
-The operator associated with $\gotb$ is $e^{i\phi}L^{A}_{V}$.
+Under our assumptions on $\phi$, the form $\gotb:=e^{i\phi}\gota$ falls into the framework of Nittka's criterion, by Theorem~\ref{t: majke cigan}.
+The operator associated with $\gotb$ is $e^{i\phi}L_{A,V}$.

-In order to apply Theorem \ref{t: Nittka theorem}, we must check the following: \begin{enumerate}[i)] \item $\Dom(\gotb)=\Dom(\a)$ is invariant under $\bP_{B^p}$; \item $\gotb$ is $L^p$-dissipative. \end{enumerate}
+In order to apply Theorem \ref{t: Nittka theorem}, we must check the following: \begin{enumerate}[i)] \item $\cD(\gotb)=\cD(\a)$ is invariant under $\bP_{B^p}$; \item $\gotb$ is $L^p$-dissipative. \end{enumerate}

 We us start with i).
-Let $-\Delta+V$ denote the operator associated with the form $\a_{I,V}$.
+Let $-\Delta+V$ denote the operator associated with the form $\a_{I,V,\oV}$.
 By the basic assumption \eqref{eq: invariance} and \cite[Theorem 4.31 {\it 2)}]{O}, the semigroup

 is contractive on $L^\infty(\Omega)$, and thus, by interpolation with the $L^2$-estimates, on $L^p(\Omega)$ for all $p\in[1,\infty]$.
-Hence Nittka's Theorem \ref{t: Nittka theorem} gives that $\Dom(\a_{I,V})$ is invariant under $\bP_{B^p}$.
-Now use that $\Dom(\a_{I,V})=\Dom(\a)=\Dom(\gotb)$.
+Hence Nittka's Theorem \ref{t: Nittka theorem} gives that $\cD(\a_{I,V,\oV})$ is invariant under $\bP_{B^p}$.
+Now use that $\cD(\a_{I,V,\oV})=\cD(\a)=\cD(\gotb)$.

 The statement ii) follows from the (weak) $p$-ellipticity of $e^{i\phi}A$ virtually without changing the argument from \cite{CD-DivForm}.
-Indeed, if $u\in\Dom_{p}(\gotb)$, we get from \eqref {eq: knjiga}, applied with $B=e^{i\phi}A$, that
+Indeed, if $u\in\cD_{p}(\gotb)$, we get from \eqref {eq: knjiga}, applied with $B=e^{i\phi}A$, that

 is a sum of two nonnegative terms. \end{proof}